A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Flow regimes

-where $C_p$ is the specific heat capacity and $q$ is the heat flux per unit area.
-The higher the Nusselt number, the more efficiently heat is being transported heat across the layer through fluid motions.

-The governing parameters tend to be related by power law scalings \eg{Spiegel71, Grossmann00}.
+One method for categorizing flow behavior is to track the strength of the nondimensional heat transfer: different behaviors likely lead to different modes of heat transport, and thus to differences in the scaling properties \eg{Malkus54, Kraichnan62, Castaing89, Julien96, Grossmann00, Ahlers09}.
+The Nusselt number $Nu = q H / \left( \kappa \rho C_p \Delta T \right)$ represents the ratio between the total heat transfer and conductive heat transfer, where $C_p$ is the specific heat capacity and $q$ is the heat flux per unit area \eg{ChengAurnou16}.
+The governing parameters tend to be approximately related by power law scalings \eg{Spiegel71}; \cf{Grossmann00}.
 Here, we assume that the Nusselt number scales as:

-where $\alpha$, $\beta$ and $\delta$ are constants in a given scaling regime.
-Behavioral transitions are associated with changes in the mode of heat transfer and therefore with changes in the scaling exponents between the governing parameters \eg{JulienGAFD12, Ecke14, Stellmach14, Cheng15, Kunnen16}.
+where $\alpha$, $\beta$ and $\delta$ are constant exponents in a given scaling regime.
+Fundamental behavioral transitions are associated with changes in the mode of heat transfer and therefore with changes in these scaling exponents \eg{JulienGAFD12, Ecke14, Stellmach14, Cheng15, Kunnen16}.

-Figure \ref{F:NuRa} is a schematic demonstrating how the Nusselt number scales with the Rayleigh number over multiple rotating convection regimes, assuming fixed $E$ and $Pr$ values.
-The `columnar', `plumes' and `geostrophic turbulence' regimes are derived from the asymptotic results of \citet{JulienGAFD12} and \citet{Nieves14} while the `nonrotating heat transfer' regime is established in classical experiments and theory \eg{Malkus54, Kraichnan62, Spiegel71, Castaing89}.
-We theorize that the `unbalanced boundary layer' exists between the `geostrophic turbulence' and `nonrotating heat transfer' regimes.
-Transitions between different regimes are distinguished as differently-dashed vertical lines in Figure \ref{F:NuRa}.
+Figure \ref{F:NuRa} is a schematic demonstrating how $Nu$ scales with $Ra$, from the onset of convection at low $Ra$ to flows indistinguishable from nonrotating convection at high $Ra$ (and assuming fixed $E$ and $Pr$ values).
+The flow changes morphology a number of times between these endpoints, resulting in multiple behavioral regimes.
+The `columnar', `plumes' and `geostrophic turbulence' regimes are derived from the asymptotic results of \citet{JulienGAFD12} and \citet{Nieves14} while properties of the `nonrotating heat transfer' regime are established in classical experiments and theory \eg{Malkus54, Kraichnan62, Spiegel71, Castaing89}.
+Note that between onset and $Ra/Ra_{s} \sim 2$, flow exists in the `cellular' regime \citep{Veronis59}.
+This regime is not marked separately on Figure \ref{F:NuRa}, as the heat transfer scaling does not change appreciably between this regime and the next \citep{JulienGAFD12}.
+We theorize that a regime of `unbalanced boundary layers' occurs beyond geostrophic turbulence but prior to the flow becoming fully insensitive to rotation.
+The flow behaviors of each regime are described in Appendix \ref{asym-regime}.